AndrewLuyt/divvy-bikeshare/process-bikeshare-data.md

 -   `month`: Abbreviated, by the start of the ride
 -   Four `sector` variables: a rectangular area on the map.
 Created by rounding longitude & latitude to two decimal points.
-    -   Interpreted as a geographical **area** or “bin” where a trip starts or ends, as opposed to a point.
+    -   Interpreted as a geographical **area** or “bin” where a station exists, as opposed to a point.
 Meant as a convenient aggregating measure for later analysis.
 -   `trip_minutes`: Some trips are of negative duration and will be filtered out later.
 Online research suggests that some of this comes from Divvy taking bikes in and out of service for quality control